Accessing QuickBooks with Entity Framework

 Sample Project

-To help you get started using the QuickBooks Data Provider with Entity Framework code first approach, download the fully functional sample project.
+To help you get started using the QuickBooks Data Provider with Entity Framework code-first approach, download the fully functional sample project.
 The project includes examples of selecting, inserting, updating, and deleting data from QuickBooks.
 You will also need the QuickBooks ADO.NET Data Provider to make the connection.
 You can download a free trial here.